dmhacker/dual-ec-drbg/README.md

 ```
 for additional help.

+By default, the program uses the P-256 curve and randomly generated seed and backdoor values.
+All numbers in the program are displayed in hexadecimal.
+Additionally, you can provide the `--release` flag to cargo to build an optimized version of the program that reduces runtime by about 20% at the cost of additional compilation time.

 _Please note that this demo uses [pancurses](https://github.com/ihalila/pancurses), a cross-compatible curses library supporting terminals in both Unix and Windows.
 It's recommended you run the demo in a large terminal window, so that some of the elliptic curve numbers don't wrap around the edge of the screen or get cut off._